Lil Nas X: 2020–2021: Montero

-2022–present: Upcoming second studio album
+2022–present: Dreamboy

 On March 16, 2022, Lil Nas X returned from his hiatus, and teased two songs from his "almost finished" new album, "Late to da Party" featuring YoungBoy Never Broke Again, and "Down Souf Hoes" featuring Saucy Santana.
 He also posted a preview of the track "Lean on My Body".
-On June 24, 2022, Lil Nas X released "Late to da Party", and later clarified via Twitter that it was "not a lead single".
+"Late to da Party" was eventually released as a single on June 24, 2022.
 Lil Nas X said that the album would be "something fun, something for the summertime, something for the girls to get ready and party to".

-On his Long Live Montero Tour, Lil Nas X performed his then-unreleased single Star Walkin' and the intro to Down Souf Hoes.
-On October 19, 2022, he invited Saucy Santana on his tour to perform an additional unheard verse of Down Souf Hoes.
+On his Long Live Montero Tour, Lil Nas X performed his then-unreleased single "Star Walkin'" and the intro to "Down Souf Hoes".
 On September 15, 2022, Riot Games, the developers of the video game League of Legends, announced a collaboration with Lil Nas X for the 2022 League of Legends World Championship through a press release, where they also declared him to be "President of League of Legends", in what Kotaku journalist Isaiah Colbert called a publicity stunt.
 The anthem for the tournament, "Star Walkin'", was released on September 22 with an accompanying animated music video.
-He is scheduled to perform the song at the opening ceremony of the tournament on November 5.
-Additionally, a custom outfit for a playable character in the game co-designed by Lil Nas X will be made available temporarily in November.
+He performed the song at the opening ceremony of the tournament on November 5.
+Additionally, a custom outfit for a playable character in the game co-designed by Lil Nas X was temporarily made available in November.

+On October 19, 2022, Lil Nas X invited Saucy Santana on his tour to perform the intro of "Down Souf Hoes" with an additional previously unheard verse.
+On March 17, 2023, Lil Nas X performed an extended play of the intro of the song during his Lollapalooza Chile performance.

+Lil Nas X: Long Live Montero, a documentary film by Carlos López Estrada and Zac Manuel, premiered at the 2023 Toronto International Film Festival.
+The premiere was delayed by roughly half an hour because of a bomb threat from a caller who supposedly targeted Lil Nas X for being a black queer artist.
+However, according to a spokesperson for the festival, "To our knowledge, this was a general threat and not directed at the film or the artist."
+The threat was ultimately proven to not be credible.